drmikehenry/romt/README.rst

   may use at a time.
 By default, ``--num-jobs=4``, which should be a conservative value that won't stress the servers heavily.

+- The option ``--timeout`` controls the timeout in seconds for downloading.
+  A value of zero disables the timeout functionality altogether.

 - The option ``--assume-ok`` instructs Romt that all files already on-disk are to be assumed OK; no hashes or signatures are checked for such files.